SouthGreenPlatform/trainings/_pages/hpc/hpcAdvancedPractice.md

 `module use --append $HOME/privatemodules`

-Delete the lines:
+Comment the following lines:

 `export PATH=~/softs/bwa-0.7.17/:$PATH`

 `export PATH=~/softs/samtools-1.9/bin:$PATH`

-Retrieve the following  modulefile as example and modiy  it to your needs: `/data2/formation/TP-hpc-advanced/modulefile-blast-2.4.0+`
+Retrieve the following  modulefile as example and modify  it to your needs: `/data2/formation/TP-hpc-advanced/modulefile-blast-2.4.0+`

  2) Create a modulefile for bwa 0.7.17